 This camp is for visually impaired horseback riders between the ages of 16 and 24 years old, with no secondary disabilities.
 Moreso than just riders, though, this is for those teens and young adults who are thinking of caring for horses, owning them or possibly entering into a career involving horses, but perhaps have been unsure how their eyesight might affect this decision (hint: it’s entirely possible!).
 That said, horse camp is geared toward those with a bit of riding experience.
 Experience caring for horses is not required.
 Campers must have independent mobility skills to participate.
 This program is run by Diane Starin, a Living Skills Instructor at the Society for the Blind in Sacramento, California.

-This year’s Music Camp will be led by our very own Masceo Williams and Lawrence Brown as co-directors.
 Students will learn the hallmarks of blind musicianship including individual performance practice, song writing, collaboration in an ensemble, and stage etiquette and performance in a house band.
 We’ll work with braille music and gain proficiency in accessible recording.
 Students will be coached on a range of instruments including vocals, guitar, drums/percussion, and piano, and gain valuable insight from guest speakers.
-We’ll finish off the weekend with a performance in our Redwood Grove Theater.
+We’ll finish off the weekend with a performance.

-Extended in length by popular demand, our summertime teen session is the crown jewel of Enchanted Hills Camp, where the most dynamic and charged bonds occur.
-Teens get to ride horses, learn woodworking, take riflery, and perform in the Redwood Grove Theater.
+Our summertime teen session is the crown jewel of Enchanted Hills Camp, where the most dynamic and charged bonds occur.
+Teens get to ride horses, learn woodworking, take riflery, and perform.
 What’s particularly special about teen session is how most of the Counselors and CITs are blind or visually impaired themselves, and many have attended camp as young teens.
 Here teens in grades 9 through 12 will experience all the offered youth camp activities and special events, including the STEM track which is built into this year’s teen timeline.
 Additionally, campers will participate in activities geared toward building leadership abilities and setting goals for the future.

 This fairly new and exciting science program at Enchanted Hills has an overarching goal of exposing students from the ages of 11-14 who are blind and visually impaired to Science, Technology, Engineering, Art and Math (STEAM).
 Students will take part in hands-on, accessible, and innovative activities; which includes computing, robotics, biology, and more.
 Students will also take home some pretty cool give-a-ways.